DrNickRedfern/MovieBarcodeAnalyzeR/README.md

 ### Step 2: install RStudio
 RStudio is an integrated development environment (IDE) for R. Select the latest release of RStudio for your system at [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/).

-Once installed, open Rstudio to complete the next steps.
+Once installed, open RStudio to complete the next steps.

 ### Step 3: install required packages
 A *package* is a collection of functions that extends the base install of R. To run **MovieBarcodeAnalyzeR** you will need to install the following packages using the code below: